 When they were about two, I started focusing on the actual swimming part.
 We began with group classes at the Y, which they loved.
 In these classes, they played games and splashed around the shallow end under a big plastic tree that sprayed water.

 My kids couldn't wait to go to the pool, but they still didn't know how to swim, which is a stressful stage to be in.
 Going to the beach with kids who are adventurous and love the water but don't even know how to float is not a good time for any mother.

 When my kids were about four years old, we moved on from the Y and started taking group swim lessons at the local community center.
 These were, unfortunately, not as helpful as I had hoped.

-When you have twelve four-year-olds and one overwhelmed swim teacher, you get eleven kids lined up on the side of the pool playing grab-ass while the twelfth gets their 30 seconds blowing bubbles in the water with the instructor.
+When you have twelve four-year-olds and one overwhelmed swim teacher, you get eleven kids lined up on the side of the pool fooling around while the twelfth gets their 30 seconds blowing bubbles in the water with the instructor.
 Again, my kids had fun, but they still didn't learn how to swim.

 Then came the near-drowning incident.